 I am a physical oceanographer with skills in fluid mechanics including scaling, analytics, laboratory and numerical modeling.
-My areas of application include coastal oceanography, mesoscale meteorology and biological-physical interactions in the ocean.
+My areas of application include coastal oceanography, mesoscale meteorology and biogeochemical-physical interactions in the ocean.

 My largest scholarly contributions have been to 1) understanding flow over and around topography and particularly canyons, and the resulting impacts on cross-shelf exchange.
 I have also made significant contributions to 2) biological-physical interactions and in particular the impact of surface processes on the timing of the phytoplankton spring bloom and 3) in collaboration with D. Steyn, I have contributed to the study of atmosphere buoyancy driven flows in the mountains.
 4) Lastly, I work in an interdisciplinary oceanography group within the Department of Earth and Ocean Sciences.
 As a community member I have contributed in a number of fields, usually applying my modeling or analytic skills.
 If one can create a simple model of a phenomena so much of our intuition and understanding can be illustrated and quantified.